Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose as 'Edit notes' with specific operational modes (single and batch).
-It distinguishes itself from potential siblings like 'view' (read-only) and 'vault' (storage management) by focusing on modification operations.
-However, it doesn't explicitly contrast with other editing tools since none are listed as siblings.
+The description clearly states the tool's purpose as 'Edit notes' with specific operational modes (single vs batch) and operation types (AST ops, freeform ops, frontmatter_set).
+It distinguishes itself from sibling tools like 'view' (read-only) and 'vault' (storage management) by focusing on modification operations.
+However, it doesn't explicitly contrast with 'workflow' which might also involve editing.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.